“Warning Signs of Miscarriage: Be Vigilant and Proactive to Mitigate Your Risk.”

 • Pathology

-During pregnancy, poor self-care or serious health conditions can also increase the risk of miscarriage.
-Unhealthy lifestyles and medical issues that can contribute to miscarriage include:
+Additionally, poor self-care or underlying health conditions during pregnancy can increase the risk of miscarriage.
+These include:

 • Substance abuse, including alcohol and drugs